Based in Holmfirth, near Huddersfield, I offer couples therapy, family counselling and individual counselling.

 First of all, consider getting in touch with me to have an initial chat - it's free & I'm very happy to spend a bit of time talking with you so we can discuss what you are looking for & how I might help.

-If we feel you may prefer a different counsellor, I'm more than happy to recommend a colleague who could work with you.
+If we feel you may prefer a different counsellor, I'm more than happy to recommend a colleague who might work with you.

 You can get my contact details from the 'Contact' page on this site: I'm happy to receive an email, text or phonecall from you.